Beechboro Road: History

 The road was first commissioned during the 1970s as a road that tracked the then-new northeastern suburbs of Perth, running all the way to Gnangara Road.

 Upon the completion of the nearby section of Tonkin Highway from Railway Parade to Morley Drive in 1984, Beechboro Road was split into two parts, becoming discontinuous on both sides of the highway.
 In 1992, the intersection with Reid Highway opened when it was extended eastwards from Tonkin Highway.
 The location of this intersection required impact analysis and environmental review.

 In 2010, a new extension of Hepburn Avenue to Beechboro Road North opened nearby, resulting in the latter being realigned with Beechboro Road traffic coming from the south continuing as Pass Way that would terminate at Hepburn Avenue.
 To continue onto Beechboro Road North, traffic had to turn right at the roundabout.
 This alignment was later removed in 2018 as part of nearby works for the NorthLink WA project.

 Beechboro Road North was heavily affected during the NorthLink WA road project during 2018 and 2019.
 The intersection with Reid Highway was converted to a flyover due to its close proximity to the combination interchange between Reid and Tonkin Highways.
 The road was also realigned to connect with Hepburn Avenue at a roundabout interchange with Tonkin Highway, which shortened its original length by nearly 7 km, and the road was duplicated in the vicinity of the interchange.
 The section from Hepburn Avenue to Gnangara Road was also affected due to Tonkin Highway crossing its path and passing just south of its original northern terminus with Gnangara Road, with said section becoming a cul-de-sac at its northern end, and renamed Hennessey Road.

+The southern terminus of Beechboro Road South was later realigned during the rebuild of Bayswater railway station in 2023.
+Prior to the rebuild Beechboro Road South commenced as a continuation of Railway Parade 200 m east of a traffic light controlled T-junction with Coode Street in the Bayswater town centre.
+Since the rebuild of Bayswater as an elevated train station Beechboro Road South now connects directly under the line to Whatley Crescent.